 The first country to premiere the English dub version of the series was Canada, in August 1995, with the United States premiering it a short time later.
 This is due to the fact that all the original English dub voice actors are Canadian.

-Some of the episodes from the Japanese version were not used in the English dub due to their content, as DiC was targeting the show towards children.
+Some of the episodes and details from the Japanese version were not used in the original English dub due to their content, as DiC was targeting the show towards children.
 Japanese episodes 45 and 46 (the final showdown with Queen Beryl) were combined into one episode for the English dub as episode 40, "Day of Destiny"

 The Makaiju (Doom Tree) Arc